pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

     - TiCompositeSessionCatalog
     - TiConcreteSessionCatalog
     - TiDirectExternalCatalog
-- Fix some codes
+2. Fix some codes
     - Some tests
     - TiAuthIntegrationSuite
-- Update user doc
+3. Update user doc
-- Update CI
+4. Update CI

 ### Move the dependency of V1 in Catalyst
 TiSpark expanded spark with catalyst extension.
 However, it depends on `TiDBRelation` which is API v1.
 We need to use TiDBTable instead.

+1. Add `TiDBTableProvider` as the entrance for datasource api v2
-In order to support catalog plugin, TiSpark already has TiDBTable.
+2. ReWrite `TiDBTable`: in order to support catalog plugin, TiSpark already has `TiDBTable`.
 But it needs to extend more interface and needs more necessary information to replace `TiDBRelation`

-The following things need to do:
-1. Rewrite `TiDBTable` in TiCatalog
    - It's schema information should not depend on v1
-    - More information is needed
+   - More information is needed: Tisession, table, TiTableReference, SqlContext
-      - Tisession
-      - MetaManager
-      - TiTableReference
-      - SqlContext
-    - Extend more interface
+   - Extend more interface: SupportsRead interface
-      - SupportsRead interface
-2. `TiDBRelation` -> `TiDBTable` in TiResolutionRuleV2
+3. remove `TiResolutionRuleV2`
-3. Replace the use of `TiDBRelation` in `TiAuthorizationRule` and `TiStrategy`
+4. Replace the use of `TiDBRelation` in `TiAuthorizationRule` and `TiStrategy`
-    - Need to research the logical plan of every statement we support, Because it may change in v2.
+5. move the `TiAuthorizationRule` from wrapper to core becauase it is compatible with spark 3.0 and 3.1 now
+6. move the  `TiStrategy` from core to wrapper becauase the logical plan `DataSourceV2ScanRelation` is different in spark 3.0 and 3.1

 ### Replace API v1 to v2
 API v2 has plenty of differences from v1